-Both Hay and Kameny remained activists throughout their lives, though with quite distinct goals and strategies.
-Kameny became involved in what might be called “movement politics,” and never gave up on seeing the Federal government and the military end their discriminatory practices against gay men and lesbians.
+All three men remained activists throughout their lives, though with distinct goals and strategies.
+Kameny, for one, became involved in what might be called “movement politics,” and never gave up on seeing the Federal government and the military end their discriminatory practices against gay men and lesbians.

-Kameny, after years of tireless service to the cause of gay civil rights (now more inclusively termed LGBTQ rights), had the satisfaction of living to see his main goals achieved.
+After years of tireless service to the cause of gay civil rights (now more inclusively termed LGBTQ rights), Kameny had the satisfaction of living to see his main goals achieved.
 Before his death in 2011, the Federal government as well as the armed services adopted nondiscrimination policies.
 He even finally received an apology from the U.S. government for his dismissal from service.

 Hay’s main post-Mattachine work (for which he is mainly remembered today) was his co-founding of a loose confederation of like-minded, free-spirited men that he dubbed the Radical Faeries.
 Founded in 1979, the group has grown internationally from its original size of about 200 members.
 In their somewhat eccentric ways, the Faeries strive to keep the egalitarian, free-loving spirit of the ’70s alive.

-Frank Kameny and Harry Hay each proved that individuals can affect history through persistence and the firm determination to achieve a righteous goal.
+Frank Kameny, Randy Wicker, and Harry Hay proved that individuals could affect history through persistence and a firm determination to achieve a righteous goal.
 Their quests started more than half a century ago with the Mattachine Society, well before Stonewall, but the revolution they oversaw reaches right up to today.